rahidelvi/blog/_posts/2014-04-15-crash_course_on_using_the_last_pass_password_manager.markdown

 LastPass asks that you only remember one password.
 It does not store the password, that's your responsibility to remember.
 The master password you set, however, is used as a key to encrypt and decrypt information you do store in LastPass.

-I've been using LastPass for a long time now. &nbsp;The utility of this software makes it a must have for your online toolkit.
+I've been using LastPass for a long time now.
+The utility of this software makes it a must have for your online toolkit.